9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-ca/product/high-sierra-roll-up-puffy-sherpa-blanket-8052-84:

-Total load time is 1.848 seconds
+Total load time is 3.888 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

 60% of JS is unused